-If my DME’s are covered by Medicare do I have to pay anything myself?
+If my DME are covered by Medicare do I have to pay anything myself ?

-In this case, Medicare will pay the Medicare-approved price for the equipment to the supplier for your equipment, but if the supplier’s price is higher you will end up paying the 20% co-payment of the Medicare-approved price, and the difference between the Medicare-approved price and the suppliers price, instead of just the 20% co-payment of the Medicare-approved price.
+In such a case, Medicare will pay the Medicare-approved price for the equipment to the supplier for your equipment, but if the supplier’s price is higher, you will end up paying the 20% co-payment of the Medicare-approved price, and the difference between the Medicare-approved price and the suppliers price (which can be up to 15% more), instead of just the 20% co-payment of the Medicare-approved price.

-How can I get the best deal on Medicare covered DME’s
+How can I get the best deal on Medicare covered DME

 - Medicare Suppliers